 Additional meetings.
-Required discussion or lab meetings per the CEP course approval need to be scheduled and provided to the Registrar's Office so they are available at the Schedule of Classes.
+Required discussion or lab meetings per the EPC course approval and make-up meetings due to holidays or missed classes need to be scheduled and provided to the Registrar's Office so they are available at the Schedule of Classes when enrollment begins.

 Final Examination.
 If your course requires a final examination, students may not be excused from an assigned final examination.
 Midterms and final examinations must be given according to the published date and time.
-The Registrar's Office sets the schedule for final examinations.
-The schedule is available at the Schedule of Classes when enrollment begins however the classroom location for the final examination is not posted until the fourth week of each session.
-Final examinations are not scheduled on the same day of the last class period and cannot be given during the last class period.
-Policy on Examinations -- Includes religious accommodation, final and midterms examinations can be found at http://www-senate.ucsd.edu/committees/cep/policychanges/midterm.htm.
+The Registrar's Office sets the schedule for final examinations and cannot be given during the last class period.
+Policy on Examinations - Includes religious accommodation, final and midterms examinations can be found at http://www-senate.ucsd.edu/committees/cep/policychanges/midterm.htm.